zschira/SCHIRA_MEZICH_CSCI2270_FinalProject/README.md

 -it will prompt user to either start a manual scorecard or to simulate a game

+-if simulate game:
--if simulate game -> full 9 inning game will be simulated and results displayed
+                      -> full 9 inning game will be simulated and results displayed

--if start new scorecard -> user will be prompted to create the lineups for both teams by entering the players numbers when prompted
+-if start new scorecard:
+                      -> user will be prompted to create the lineups for both teams by entering the players numbers when prompted

                        -> then user will be prompted to enter what each batter did in their atbat as they come up to bat

                        -> this will continue until 9 innings have been played and then final scores for each team will be displayed and averages for each player will be displayed